 Living life in remote villages is tough.
 Not only are you often deprived of well-connected transport systems, stable electricity and Internet connection; basic necessities like food and clean, running water are difficult to come by.
 On top of these, remote villages face a struggle to upkeep an education system, with many facing low local staff numbers, dwindling enrolment rates and closures of local village schools.
-Take, for example, schools in remote villages in India.
+Take, for example, schools in .
 They face these problems and efforts are constantly in the works to improve this urgent situation, seeing as the traditional classroom structure does not seem to receive positive response in such areas today.
 So, to overcome this, what alternatives do we have to provide unique schooling to students in such villages?
-Let us take you through some options we collated, together!
+Here are some unique schooling in remote villages that we have come across!

 In remote villages, it is important to keep in mind their circumstances.
 While traditional, mainstream school curriculums may work in urban areas, we have to realise that daily life in remote villages revolves more around nature rather than concrete cities.
 As such, unique schooling alternatives have been conducted to bring together a modern education and their daily lives.
 In Huay Pan, Thailand, children living in remote villages live over a 100 miles away from the nearest school and so, the Huay Pan Learning Centre has come up with schooling whereby the children learn not just the subjects offered by the Education Ministry but also outdoor classes on “soil, water, forest and food security”.
 This is to ensure that the children find their learning applicable to their lives, instilling in them a sense of curiosity and a desire to learn more by experiencing learning first-hand.
 Such an alternative has seen positive results and is much more likely to keep children in school due to the high engagement factor.
 No longer will students drop-out because their parents see no point in what they learn since these outdoor classes even increase their knowledge of how to help their parents or children in the future.